Jejune

-Jejune was an American emo band formed in 1996 at Berklee College of Music in Boston, Massachusetts.
+Jejune is an American emo band formed in 1996 at Berklee College of Music in Boston, Massachusetts.
 The band was heavily involved with the scene at the peak of the "second wave" of emo in the mid-1990s.
 The three founding members, Arabella Harrison (bass/vocals), Joe Guevara (guitar/vocals) and Chris Vanacore (drums), met while studying at Berklee.
 The band relocated to San Diego in 1997.
 They released two albums on Big Wheel Recreation and several splits before disbanding in 2000, their last release being the posthumous album R.I.P., released by Big Wheel that same year.
+They returned in 2025 after much of their catalogue was reissued by The Numero Group, as well as playing their first shows in over 25 years.

 History

 1996–1999: Formation and first releases

 Guevara had previously been in I Wish I, a hardcore punk band originally from San Diego.
 After moving to Massachusetts to go to Berklee, Vanacore met Guevara through a shared love of Unbroken.
-The two started writing music together, but needed a bassist.
-Guevara contacted Harrison, who he had met through classes.
-Harrison didn't have one, but borrowed a friend's bass to play.
+The two started writing music together, but they needed a bassist.
+Vanacore contacted Harrison, whom he had met through classes.
+Harrison didn't have a bass, but she borrowed a friend's bass to play.

 The band's first releases included a split with Garden Variety and appearances on a couple of compilations.
 They continued recording demos with the expectation of eventually recording their debut album but ended up issuing many of the demos as their first album, Junk, in 1997 on Big Wheel Recreation.
-The title is said to come from what Arabella's opinion of the songs.
+The title is said to come from Arabella's opinion of the songs.
 A split single with Jimmy Eat World was released that same year.
-Vanacore tagged along with Jimmy Eat World as a roadie on the tour after the split's release as Jejune made their move down to San Diego.
+Vanacore tagged along with Jimmy Eat World as a roadie on the tour after the split's release, as Jejune made their move down to San Diego.
 While the band enjoyed playing in San Diego, they admitted that the scene wasn't the same as Boston's.

 In 1998, This Afternoon's Malady was released.
 The album's reception was mixed upon release, but they were praised for improving on the sound shown in Junk.
 The mixed responses often came from the fact that the album was considered emo at a time when the word had a negative connotation.

 Throughout their existence, the band undertook several tours of the US, including stints with The Get Up Kids, Blacktop Cadence, Braid, Piebald, and a late 1998 tour with Jimmy Eat World.

 In early 1999, the band added Mark Murino on second guitar to expand their live sound.
 Not long after, the band undertook a European tour with Kill Holiday.